siddheshgorantiwar/WebFetch/README.md

 - **Load Google Sheets**: Directly load data from Google Sheets using a URL input.
 - **Update Google Sheets**: After processing the data, users can update their Google Sheets with the newly fetched data.

+### Multiple Fields in a single prompt
+- Users can request for multiple details in a single prompt.
+  eg: customer care email-id and contact phone number for {company}

 ### File Management
 - **CSV Upload**: Users can upload a CSV file directly into the application.
-- **Downloadable Outputs**: After processing, users can download the updated data in both **CSV** and **Google Sheets** formats.
+- **Downloadable Outputs**: After processing, users can download the updated data in **CSV** OR update the original google sheet.
-- **Data Merging**: Merges the original DataFrame with the newly fetched data, while removing any duplicates and maintaining original data integrity.

 ### Custom Data Extraction
 - **Dynamic Prompts**: The application allows users to input custom search queries to retrieve specific information related to a product or topic.
-- **Structured Data Output**: Extracted information is formatted into structured data, such as markdown tables or cleaned dictionaries, ready for use in the DataFrame.
+- **Structured Data Output**: Extracted information is formatted into markdown tables ready for use in the DataFrame.

 ### Session Management
 - **Column Selection**: Users can select which column in the CSV file to process using a drop-down menu.